billwheatley/provision-desktop/README.md

 # provision-desktop Ansible playbooks

 What I use to Provision my personal Desktops with Ansible.
 The goal is to create a playbooks (and related roles in other repos) to quickly provision: Typically the latest Fedora and PopOS systems for my desktop general usage.
 This is not meant to be a highly generic set of playbooks that should work on anyone's hardware and OS, its more for me and for others to get a starting place.
 NOTE: Many of the logical aspects of the configuration elements these playbooks utilize has moved or will be moved to Ansible Roles in the near future.
-Ansible roles are generic and reusable, some of these roles are avaliable and maintained by other on Ansible Galaxy while other roles are my own here on GitHub.
-This repo will utilimatly be the orchestration for these roles as well as a placeholder for some of the vars that become paramters to the roles.
+Ansible roles are generic and reusable, some of these roles are available and maintained by other on Ansible Galaxy while other roles are my own here on GitHub.
+This repo will ultimately be the orchestration for these roles as well as a placeholder for some of the vars that become parameters to the roles.

 ## Current State

 * Fedora playbooks and roles are tested and target to Fedora 34 KDE Spin
-* PopOS is tested and target to PopOS 20.10 with KDE (Kubuntu desktop)
+* PopOS is tested and target to PopOS 21.04 with KDE (Kubuntu desktop)

 ### Local execution